 Generally, you won’t need any other tools than the ones we’ve mentioned for cleaning your pool filter.
 Of course, if you already own pool filter cartridge cleaning tools, you might as well use them for this process.

-That being said, we don’t think you need to necessarily purchase additional tools for cleaning it.
+That being said, we don’t think you need to purchase additional tools for cleaning it necessarily.
 The products we mentioned in this guide are adequate for cleaning any pool filter cartridge.

 What About Cleaning Sand Filters & D.E Filters?

 Sand filters are the most affordable type of pool filter you can use.
 However, they are not the most effective, as they cannot trap the smallest particles of dirt and dust without the help of pool filter aids.

 You will need a backwash hose and any sand filter cleaning product for this process.
 This is a relatively easy and less time-consuming process compared to cleaning filter cartridges.